ZoranStojsavljevic/Linux_security_revisited/Linux_security/SELinux/README.md

+### SELinux Tutorial

+SELinux is a mandatory access control (MAC) module residing in the kernel level of linux systems.
+It’s a joint development of Redhat and NSA released around 1998 and still being maintained by an enthusiast community.
+SeLinux is known to be quite secure due to the involvement of a government agency.
+SELinux is an open source application which protects the host by isolating each application and confining its activities.
+By default, processes are blocked from doing any activities unless the explicit permission is granted.
+The module natively provides two global level management rules:
+Permissive and Enforcing which respectively logs each violated rule, and denies access to a particular request sent from a process.

-## A sysadmin's guide to SELinux: 42 answers to the big questions
+### A sysadmin's guide to SELinux: 42 answers to the big questions
 https://opensource.com/article/18/7/sysadmin-guide-selinux

 Get answers to the big questions about life, the universe, and everything else about Security-Enhanced Linux.

 Security.
 Hardening.
 Compliance.
 Policy.
 The Four Horsemen of the SysAdmin Apocalypse.
 In addition to our daily tasks—monitoring, backup, implementation, tuning, updating, and so